 Modern Israel is largely denuded of natural large fauna, but, ironically, one species that has managed to hang on is the wild boar.

-- Tourist tip #230 / Tel Aviv of yore: Modern Movement exhibition
+- Tourist Tip #230 / Tel Aviv of Yore, the Expo

 Perhaps it isn't coincidence.
 They may not be kosher, but they are protected under law and any natural predators they once had in the region have gone extinct.
 With the exception of course of people happy to break the law, hunt and eat them.